ResidentMario/missingno/README.md

 ### Heatmap

-The missingno correlation heatmap lets you measure how strongly the presence of one variable positively or negatively affect the presence of another:
+The `missingno` correlation heatmap measures nullity correlation: how strongly the presence or absence of one variable affects the presence of another:

     >>> msno.heatmap(collisions)